 What is DNS Query?

-DNS system is used for translating IP addresses to human-readable domain name.
+DNS system is used for translating IP addresses to the human-readable domain names.
 When a user tries to access a web address like “example.com,” their web browser or application performs a DNS Query against a DNS server, supplying the hostname.
 The DNS server takes the hostname and resolves it into a numeric IP address, which the web browser can connect to.

 A DNS leak is an issue with the network configuration resulting in privacy loss, where anyone can see the full list of websites and apps you use by sending DNS queries over insecure links.

 Your data could still be at risk even if there is no intruder because the resolver on the public Wi-Fi could harvest your data itself.

 DNS spoofing occurred when a particular DNS server’s records of “spoofed” or altered maliciously to redirect traffic to the attacker.
 This redirection of traffic allows the attacker to spread malware, steal data, etc. For example, if a DNS record is spoofed, then the attacker can manage to redirect all the traffic that relied on the correct DNS record to visit a fake website that the attacker has created to resemble the real site or a different site completely.